El-Mathematica/SUDOKUSOLVER/README.md

 # SUDOKUSOLVER
-A user inputs a sudoku problem into a table, and it the problem is returned completed.
+A user inputs a sudoku problem into a table, and the problem is returned completed.